VioletaCalvo/udacity-fsnd-p4/README.md

 Scores are saved when a game ends saving the number of errors and the length of the word

 User score and users ranking are calculated by the percentage of wins of total games (including cancelled games)

+## Basic testing of the API:

+1. Create a new user, using `create_user` endpoint.
+2. Use `create_game` endpoint to create a game.
+Be sure to copy the `urlsafe_key` for later use.
+3. Make moves with `make_move` endpoint.
+You will need to enter the `urlsafe_key` for the game.

+The list of available options is in the "Endpoints Included" section.

 ## Files Included:
  * api.py: Contains endpoints and game playing logic.